Gellardo/blog/content/posts/2021-09-17-validate-repo-config-with-semgrep.md

 ### Default branch
 Let's start with a simple one, validating the default branch.
-Say our organization is using Git flow or similar.
+Say our organization is using Gitflow or similar.
 Then all repositories should have a branch `develop` as the default branch.

 First let us find an API call that contains the information that we want: